-Because of this butcher dog background, the Rottweiler was constantly around people, which is largely responsible for its compassionate, bubbly, and sociable nature today.
-More so, it had to defend the butcher in case of robbery, allowing the dog to learn crucial guarding skills and loyalty.
+Because of this butcher dog background, the Rottweiler was constantly around people, which is largely responsible for their compassionate, bubbly, and sociable nature today.
+More so, they had to defend the butcher in case of robbery, allowing the dog to learn crucial guarding skills and loyalty.

 From the Middle Ages to around 1900, the Rottweiler was primarily used for these purposes.
-It acted as a working dog that was still a part of the family, especially in continental Europe.
+They acted as a working dog that was still a part of the family, especially in continental Europe.

 Near Extinction During Industrialization

-During the middle of the 1800s, the Rottweiler almost became extinct due to industrialization.
+During the middle of the 1800s, the Rottweiler almost became extinct.
 Because of industrialization, the need for Rottweilers decreased dramatically.
 Butchers didn’t need them for herding cattle, and they didn’t need as much protection on the road.

-Luckily, there were a few Rottweiler lovers who continue to breed the species.
+Luckily, there were a few Rottweiler lovers who continued to breed the species.
 It is from these people that the Rottweiler avoided extinction during the 1800s.

 The Rottweiler Today

-Today, Rottweilers are known as the “Gentle Giant” because of their bulky stature but aloof personality.
+Today, Rottweilers are known as “gentle giants” because of their bulky stature and calm personality.
 Although people don’t use working dogs as formally as they did in the past, Rottweilers are still loved for their working background.

-Many people introduce Rottweilers into their home to act as a guard dog, protect children, or keep up with active families.
-Even though these dogs descended from cattle driving dogs, most people prefer sheep dogs and other working dogs for that purpose today.
+Many people introduce Rottweilers into their homes to act as guard dogs, protect children, or keep up with active families.
+Even though these dogs descended from cattle-driving dogs, most people prefer sheep dogs and other working dogs for that purpose today.

 Rottweilers Are One of the Most Intelligent Dogs

 Because of the Rottweiler’s long and varied history, this breed is considered one of the most intelligent today.
 In fact, nearly all experts rate the Rottweiler as being the ninth most intelligent breed.
-This placement is based on three qualifications, including obedience, instinct, and adaptive intelligence.
-The Rottweiler scores highly in all three areas.
+This placement is based on three qualifications: obedience, instinct, and adaptive intelligence.
+The Rottweiler scores highly in all areas.

 Obedience and Training

-As you would expect from any intelligent dog, Rottweilers are very obedient and easy to train.
-Many Rottweilers can learn new commands and tricks in under 5 repetitions.
+As you would expect from any intelligent dog, Rottweilers are obedient and easy to train.
+Many Rottweilers can learn new commands and tricks in under five repetitions.
 Some Rottweilers can learn in only one.

-More so, Rottweilers are really good for what they were bred for.
-In other words, most Rottweilers have very strong instinct about how to be a working dog and perform various tasks at hand.
+Moreover, Rottweilers are really good at what they were bred for.
+In other words, most Rottweilers have a strong instinct about how to be a working dog and perform various tasks at hand.

-Arguably the most impressive aspect of the Rottweiler’s intelligence is its adaptive intelligence.
-Adaptive intelligence refers to a dog’s ability to learn by watching other people or from its own past.
+Arguably, the most impressive aspect of the Rottweiler’s intelligence is their adaptive intelligence.
+This refers to a dog’s ability to learn by watching other people or from their own past.
 The majority of dogs have very low adaptive intelligence and must be trained as a result.

-One of the most interesting characteristics of a Rottweiler is its gentle demeanor.
-Unlike most other working and guard dogs, Rottweilers love people and are very sociable.
+One of the most interesting characteristics of the Rottweiler is their gentle demeanor.
+Unlike most other working and guard dogs, Rottweilers love people and are quite sociable.
 They are unlikely to be outright aggressive unless abused or outright taunted.

 Their gentle demeanor extends beyond just people.
 Rottweilers have surprisingly low prey drive, which means they aren’t known to chase or hunt as much as other big dogs.
 Because of this fact, Rottweilers often get along with cats and other animals, as though they were their own species.

-Still, the Rottweiler can turn into a bit of a beast if needed.
-Especially when its family is in danger, the Rottweiler is known to act quickly and efficiently to keep everyone safe.
-This applies to the adult, children, and other pets of the household.
+Still, the Rottweiler can turn into a bit of a beast if needed, especially when their family is in danger.
+The Rottweiler is known to act quickly and efficiently to keep everyone safe.
+This applies to the adults, children, and other pets of the household.

 Thanks to the Rottweilers’ long history, these dogs are gentle giants with an incredibly high IQ.
 Whether you are simply looking for a compassionate companion dog or a working dog that can figure out some hard puzzles, the Rottweiler may be the perfect choice for you.